 Ingredients

-- 36 corn husks (dried) soaked overnight
+- 36 corn husks (dried) soaked overnight (start with boiling water)

 - 5.1 ounces coconut flour (1-1/3 cups)